vanwalker/M2L/README.md

 In order to start the app:

 - Clone the project or download the .zip file.
-- In the terminal or 'cmd' prompt, go to the root directory from the app and type:
+- In the terminal or 'cmd' command prompt, go to the root directory from the app and type:
     - > bower install
     - > npm install